Home Loan Qualifying- Plan For It

 Saving For A Down Payment:

 Designate a certain amount of money each month to put away in your savings account.
-Although it’s possible to get a mortgage with 5 percent down or less, you will get a better rate and avoid mortgage insurance if you put down a larger percentage of the purchase price.
+Although it’s possible to get a mortgage with 5 percent down or less, they charge mortgage insurance.

-Aim for a 20 percent down payment, which is the best because mortgage insurance will go away.
-Remember that you may have to weigh putting 20% down between paying off debt to lower ratios or to qualify for a larger loan.
+Sometimes you may have to weigh putting 20% down between paying off debt to lower ratios or qualifying for a larger loan.
 Don’t forget that besides the down payment, there are closing costs.

 Keep Your Job To Qualify: